" "

 Professor Engel has advised federal and state agencies on various matters related to financing of loans and served for three years on the Consumer Advisory Council of the Federal Reserve Board.
 In addition, one of her many publications includes a 2011 book titled The Subprime Virus: Reckless Credit, Regulatory Failure and Next Steps, that tells the story behind the subprime mortgage crisis.

 Molly Goodman has dedicated her career to supporting affordable housing and homeownership for low- and moderate-income residents of Massachusetts.
-She is currently the executive director of The Midas Collaborative and the board president of Abundant Housing Massachusetts.
+She is the board president of Abundant Housing Massachusetts.
 In the past she served as the manager of counseling and homeownership for Allston-Brighton Community Development Corporation, as a graduate fellow with the Brookline Housing Authority and as a foreclosure prevention associate with Urban Edge under a program of the Massachusetts Attorney General’s Community Based Home Corps.

 Goodman says BlueHub SUN was one of the only programs willing to work with clients to cut the principal balance to make the lower payments possible.